exceeder/vuetrex/README.md

-Dev:
+# Vuetrex

+WebGL based component architecture visualizations using Vue 3.x Custom Renderer and Three.js

+Note: currently in development.

+To check it out:

+1.  `yarn serve` for development
-1.  `npm run docs` for documentation mode
+1.  `yarn docs` for documentation mode
-2.  `npm run build-lib` to rebuild  the library
+2.  `yarn build-lib` to rebuild  the library

-TODO